-There are also important infrastructure projects that the territory government will partner with the commonwealth on over the next three years as part of the National Capital Investment Framework.
-There is a \$100 million contribution to the construction of the Commonwealth Park pool and the Canberra convention and entertainment centre precinct.
-These projects are a significant boost to our city's construction sector and also will provide Canberrans with new community infrastructure and that will be a key pathway for further diversification of the territory's economy.
-This is particularly the case with the new convention and entertainment centre.
+There are also important infrastructure projects that the territory government will partner with the commonwealth over the next three years as part of the National Capital Investment Framework.
+There is a \$100 million contribution to the construction of the Commonwealth Park pool and the Canberra Convention and Entertainment Centre precinct.
+These projects are a significant boost to our city's construction sector, but also will provide Canberrans with new community infrastructure and that will be a key pathway for further diversification of the territory's economy.
+This is particularly the case with the new Convention and Entertainment Centre.

 Work is planned for a number of road projects that are jointly funded between the commonwealth and territory governments.
 This includes duplication of Athllon Drive and William Hovell Drive.
-We are also pleased to see construction underway on the new national security precinct in the parliamentary triangle.
+We are also pleased to see construction underway on the new National Security Precinct in the parliamentary triangle.
 We note its location and proximity to a proposed future light rail stop and the fact that project in and of itself is a multibillion-dollar investment in Canberra.
 We look forward also to working with the commonwealth on the next stage of the redevelopment of the Australian Institute of Sport in the Bruce precinct.